Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Conclusion

 \section{Conclusion}

-In this work, we proposed \ours as a model to learn representations of individual and collective dynamics when modeling multi-variate time-series.
-In our experiments on both synthetic many-body systems and real-world neural systems recordings, we demonstrated that our model not only provides state-of-the-art decoding performance, but its permutation invariance (enabled by the separation of individuals and populations) led to excellent domain generalization performance.
-These results suggest that our model could open up a new way to decode complex time-series datasets, especially for neural activities.
+In this work, we introduced \ours as a model for learning representations of both individual and collective dynamics from multi-variate time-series data.
+In our experiments on both synthetic many-body systems and real-world neural systems, we demonstrated that our model not only provides state-of-the-art decoding performance, but also leads to impressive domain generalization thanks to its permutation-invariant design.

-While our model provides a novel point of view for building representations of collective and individual dynamics, we note that there are also limitations: 1) treating individual systems separately, limits the capacity of individuals (also discussed in \cite{dutta2021redesigning}) as each individual has limited dimensionality as in the final representation space.
-2) our model incorporates individual dynamics in a deterministic way, while many individuals can actually be expressed with a probabilistic model (such as in \cite{shalova2020tensorized}).

-Aside from addressing the above limitations, we also point out that our methods could be extended in a number of directions, including: 1) training the whole network in a self-supervised way, perhaps using recent advances in transformers for vision \cite{he2021masked, bao2021beit} and contrastive approaches for neural activity \cite{azabou2021mine,liu2021drop}; 2) improving domain transfer through structured transport methods \cite{ge2020structured}.